Monday, July 4, 2016

 What does the Bible itself say about The Church?

 In his Sermon on the Mount, Jesus said, ‘Go in by the narrow door; for wide is the door and open is the way which goes to destruction, and great numbers go in by it.
 For narrow is the door and hard the road to life, and only a small number make discovery of it.’
 Was Jesus here talking about Christianity versus paganism?
 No. A few verses later he says: ‘A great number will say to me on that day, Lord, Lord, were we not prophets in your name?’
 Calling him “Lord” meant that they were calling themselves Christians.
-This narrow door/wide door illustration indicates something else about True Christianity: If you’re in the majority, you’re in the wrong group.

-But Jesus didn’t simply leave it at that.
+But Jesus didn’t leave it at that.
 In this same passage he said: ‘Beware of false prophets, who come to you in sheep's clothing, but inwardly are ravening wolves.’
 What an apt description of pedophiles dressing themselves up as respectable priests!
 Yet, as we pointed out earlier, any church can have a scandal.
 The question is, What does the church do about the scandal?

 Read 1 Corinthians chapter 5.
 Paul writes to Corinth: ‘It is actually reported that there is immorality among you, and such immorality as is not even among the heathen--that a man has taken his father's wife!’
 Pretty scandalous.
 But what did they do about it?
 ‘You are not to associate with anyone who, although a Brother in name, is immoral, or covetous, or an idolater, or abusive, or a drunkard, or grasping - no, not even to sit at table with such people… Expel that wicked man from among you.’
 (1 Corinthians 5:11-13) Paul brooked no excuses for the man’s conduct.
 Nor did he suggest moving the man to some other congregation.